I am not sure at exactly what point in my recovery that it

 and abandoned the calf that he loved.
 Proof of his unworthiness.

 And not only did he betray his best friend - he did it for money.
+Another

-wasn't important to me at the same time that I was always focused on it
+to me at the same time that I was always focused on it because I never had

-because I never had enough.
-I have definitely had a dysfunctional
+enough.
+I have definitely had a dysfunctional relationship with money

-relationship with money in my life and 8 year old Robby gave me a glimpse
+in my life and 8 year old Robby gave me a glimpse at another facet of that

-Robby has also helped me to understand another piece of my fear of intimacy
+Robby has also helped me to understand another piece of my fear

-- I get to peel another layer of the onion.
+I am - I get to peel another layer of the onion.
 Each time this happens

-I get to reach a deeper level of honesty and see things clearer than I
+I get to reach a deeper level of honesty and see things clearer than I ever

-ever have before.
+have before.
 Each time, I also get to release some of the emotional

 energy through crying and raging.

-Through clearer eyes, and with deeper emotional honesty, I get to look
+Through clearer eyes, and with deeper emotional honesty, I get

-gotten the opportunity to revisit my issues of abandonment and betrayal,
+I have gotten the opportunity to revisit my issues of abandonment and betrayal,

 of deprivation and discounting.
 My issues with my mother and father,